-- Do not bridge the bearing insulation for subsequent installation work, such as the installation of an automatic lubrication system or a non-insulated vibration sensor. - Please contact the service center if necessary.
+- Also for subsequent installation work, such as the installation of an automatic lubrication system or a non-insulated vibration sensor, make sure that the bearing insulation cannot be bridged. - · Contact the Service Center, if necessary.

 Tandem operation

 If you connect two motors in series in "tandem operation", install an insulated coupling between the motors.